← Medical Devices & Procedures

 • PMID 40466819

-This systematic review and meta-analysis evaluated the impact of tissue spacers on radiation dose reduction to organs at risk in brachytherapy and found that tissue spacers can reduce radiation doses to surrounding tissues.
+This systematic review and meta-analysis evaluated the impact of tissue spacers on radiation dose reduction to organs at risk in brachytherapy and found that tissue spacers can reduce radiation doses to surrounding healthy tissue.

 PubMed ↗